-California Penal Code 472 PC defines the crime of forging a public seal – which means to forge, counterfeit, or possess a fraudulent public seal or emblem, such as the California state seal.
-Prosecutors may charge this offense as either a misdemeanor or a felony.
-As a felony, the crime carries a maximum sentence of up to 3 years in state prison.
+Penal Code § 472 PC defines the crime of forging a public seal.
+This means to forge, counterfeit, or possess a fraudulent public seal or emblem, usually to make a fake document appear to be official or endorsed by a government agency.

 472. Every person who, with intent to defraud another, forges, or counterfeits the seal of this State, the seal of any public officer authorized by law, the seal of any Court of record, or the seal of any corporation, or any other public seal authorized or recognized by the laws of this State, or of any other State, Government, or country, or who falsely makes, forges, or counterfeits any impression purporting to be an impression of any such seal, or who has in his possession any such counterfeited seal or impression thereof, knowing it to be counterfeited, and willfully conceals the same, is guilty of forgery.